The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 The social media behemoth says it's going to start using "related news" as a way to defang suspicious stories, instead of its "disputed" flags.
 It's also going to start working behind the scenes to learn more about how users decide what information is reliable or not.

 Meaning what?
 Congress and the press may have moved on from the role social networks played in the 2016 "active measures" campaign, but Big Tech has not.
-Silicon Valley wants to keep D.C.'s legislation or regulation at bay by making the case that it can take care of these issues itself.
+Silicon Valley wants to keep federal legislation or regulation at bay by making the case that it can take care of these issues itself.